-1. He’s the 16th Mr. Olympia.
+1. Big Ramy is the 16th Mr. Olympia.

 Let’s start with the most important thing: the O. 2020 was a WTF year.
 Because of the pandemic, the Olympia was delayed three months until December and moved from Las Vegas to Orlando.
 Nevertheless, its lineup was stronger than the year prior.
-Featured were three previous Mr. Olympias: 7-time winner Phil Heath, returning champ Brandon Curry, and the winningest pro Dexter Jackson (in his final show).
+Featured were three previous Mr. Olympias: 7-time winner Phil Heath, returning champ Brandon Curry, and the winningest pro bodybuilder ever, Dexter Jackson (in his final show).
 Also, vying for the title were the men who placed second (William Bonac) and third (Hadi Choopan) in 2019.
 All of those names were mentioned before Big Ramy in most prognostications.

-2. He was nicknamed before bodybuilding.
+2. “Big Ramy” was his nickname before bodybuilding.

-When his muscle-growing potential impressed Oxygen’s owner, Ramy moved into a room in the flagship Oxygen.
-“A typical day for Ramy is that he wakes up, goes downstairs and does cardio, showers, then he works the pro shop for about 10 hours a day, trains that night, and then goes to sleep,” James said of those early years when he began coaching Ramy via translated messages from America.
+When his muscle-growing potential impressed Oxygen’s owner, Big Ramy moved into a room in the flagship Oxygen.
+“A typical day for Ramy is that he wakes up, goes downstairs and does cardio, showers, then he works the pro shop for about 10 hours a day, trains that night, and then goes to sleep,” former pro bodybuilder Dennis James said of those early years when he began coaching Big Ramy via translated email messages.

-4. He was a phenom.
+4. Big Ramy was a phenom.

 Three of the first four Mr. Olympias were immigrants to America, including Arnold Schwarzenegger, and that’s true of two more since.
-But only one other Mr. O, England’s Dorian Yates, a 6-time winner, lived outside the U.S.A. during his reign.
-Ramy lives in Egypt with his wife and their daughters.
-When, for decades, American muscle magazines dished the publicity, it was almost mandatory O top contenders live in the U.S.A.—ideally, Southern California.
-But with the demise of print and the rise of internet and social media, pro bodybuilders can now publicize themselves anywhere from their smartphones and YouTube accounts.
+But only one other Mr. O, England’s Dorian Yates, a 6-time winner, lived outside the U.S.A. during his reign until current champ, Hadi Choopan.
+Big Ramy lives in Egypt with his wife, Marwa, and their three daughters.
+When, for decades, American muscle magazines dished the publicity, it was almost mandatory for Olympia top contenders to live in the U.S.A.—ideally, Southern California.
+But with the demise of print and the rise of internet and social media, pro bodybuilders can now publicize themselves anywhere from their Instagram and YouTube accounts.